 Why folding clothes doesn't work

 Have you ever watched a kid try to find something to wear?
 If they're like mine, they pull everything out looking for that one special item that always seems to be at the bottom of the pile.
 Then, once they've found that treasured item, they leave all the clean clothes on the floor in a heap.

 I understand their frustration.
-When the clothes are all neatly folded, but piled on top of each other, it's hard to know what's in the drawer.
-Well, I got tired of the mess, and this was the solution.
-It has made such a big difference!
-Even my four-year-old can roll up her own clothes to put them away.
-Fabulous!
+When the clothes are all neatly folded and piled on top of each other, it's hard to know what's in the drawer.
+You have to reorganize the drawer every time you want to choose an outfit.